 The Women’s Clinic provides well woman exams.
 Additionally, gynecological complaints are evaluated, and both contraception and STD evaluations and treatments are available.
 The clinic is staffed by a nurse practitioner and a physician with specific training in women’s health.
 Referral to specialists may be obtained through the clinic.

 Visits are by appointment.
 Women’s Clinic visits are only available for currently enrolled UH students.
 You must show picture ID at check-in and payment is due at the time of visit.

 You should plan to arrive about 20 minutes prior to your scheduled appointment to allow enough time to complete the check-in process.
-If you arrive late for your appointment, you may be asked to reschedule your appointment and may be charged a Late Cancelation/No Show fee.
+If you arrive late or miss an appointment without notice, you may be asked to reschedule your appointment and may be charged a Late Cancelation/No Show fee.

 All women, whether you are having sex or not, should have a well-woman exam at least once a year.
 A well-woman exam includes a general check of your health and may include a physical exam of your breasts and pelvic organs and blood tests if indicated.
 During this exam the healthcare practitioner will obtain a health history.
 This includes asking questions about your past illnesses, family history, current medications, and menstrual cycle.
 Your healthcare practitioner will also provide information to help you stay healthy and answer any questions you may have.

 Routine Pap Smear

 The Pap smear checks for changes in the cells of your cervix.
 The cervix is the lower part of the uterus (womb) that opens to the vagina (birth canal).
 The Pap smear is a screen for cervical cancer.